Code-Institute-Solutions/churnometer/another_readme.md

 ### Predict Tenure
 #### Regression Model
 * We want an ML model to predict tenure levels, in months, for a prospect expected to churn.
+* Initially we visualized a Regressor pipeline to predict Churn, however the regressor performance didn’t meet the requirement performance (at least 0.7 for R2 score , on train and test set)
+* We used a tecnhique to convert the ML task from Regression to Classification.
+We discretized the target into 3 ranges: <4 months, 4-20 months and +20 months.
+* The classification pipeline is able to detect a prospect that would likely churn in less than 4 months, and a prospect that would likely churn in more than 20 months.
-A target variable is a discrete number.
-We consider a **regression model**, which is supervised and uni-dimensional.
+* A target variable is categorical and contains 3 classes.
+We consider a **classification model**, which is supervised and uni-dimensional.
 * Our ideal outcome is to provide our sales team with reliable insight into onboarding customers with a higher sense of loyalty.
 * The model success metrics are
-	* At least 0.7 for R2 score , on train and test set
+	* At least 0.8 Recall for <4 months, on train and test set
 	* The ML model is considered a failure if:
-		* after 12 months of usage, the model's predictions are 50% off more than 30% of the time.
-Say, a prediction is >50% off if predicted 10 months and the actual value was 2 months.
+		* after 3 months of usage, more than 30% of customer that were expected to churn in <4 months do not churn
-* The output is defined as a continuous value for tenure in months.
+* The output is defined as a class, which maps to a range of tenure in months.
 It is assumed that this model will predict tenure if the Predict Churn Classifier predicts 1 (yes for churn).
 If the prospect is online, the prospect will have already provided the input data via a form.
 If the prospect talks to a salesperson, the salesperson will interview to gather the input data and feed it into the App.
 The prediction is made on the fly (not in batches).
 * Heuristics: Currently there is no approach to predict tenure levels on prospect.
 * The training data to fit the model come from the Telco Customer.
 This dataset contains about 7 thousand customer records.
 	* Train data - filter data where Churn == 1, then drop Churn variable.
 Target: tenure; features: all other variables, but total charges and customerID